eclipse-esmf/esmf-aspect-model-editor-backend/CONTRIBUTING.md

 >Any source code you provide to the Project is subject to the Developer Certificate of Origin version 1.1,
 > available at http://developercertificate.org/ and the MPL 2.0.

-This means, before making a pull request or providing an issue please sign the Feedback Agreement for the working group “Semantic Data Structuring”.
+This means, before making a pull request or providing an issue please sign the OMP Feedback Agreement for the working group “Semantic Data Structuring”.

 ## Labeling